 Historical climate data for the Midwestern U.S. show substantial regional variability in the occurrence of extreme rainfall events.
 Climate projections for the region based on both statistically downscaled General Circulation Models and Regional Climate Models show significant inter-model variability in the magnitude and frequency of extreme rainfall events.
 As a result, these climate projections cannot be used alone to adaptively manage water resources in a changing climate.
 We believe that storm transposition provides an effective way to evaluate the vulnerability from extreme rainfall and flooding.

-- February 2015.
-David Liebl presented to the City of Madison Common Council on organizing a city-wide climate adaptation plan that would result in Madison becoming a Climate Ready Community.
-Video link: http://media.cityofmadison.com/Mediasite/Play/5b634106a4a6483495f5fdbec6...
+- Liebl, D., City of Madison Common Council, Organizing a city-wide climate adaptation plan that would result in Madison becoming a Climate Ready Community.
+February 2015.
+Video link

 - Northeast Climate Science Center, November 2014, "Transposing Extreme Rainfall to Assess Climate Vulnerability", K. Potter, D. Liebl.

-- 2012 Annual meeting of the Wisconsin Association of Flood, Stormwater, and Coastal Management (WAFSCM)
+- Annual meeting of the Wisconsin Association of Flood, Stormwater, and Coastal Management (WAFSCM), 2012.

 - New Project Flyer: TranStrom Tool

 - Webinar: 2014,“Climate Information for Managing Risks In Water Resources.”
 Sponsored by NOAA Sectoral Applications Research Program (SARP), US National Integrated Drought Information System (NIDIS), Water Research Foundation, Water Environment Federation (WEF), Water Environment Research Foundation (WERF) and American Water Works Association (AWWA)

 - Maps of groundwater infiltration for Columbia County and City of Madison